 Imported or Domestic?

 Brazil is home to one of the largest forests in the world, therefore, the number of hardwood species is abundant.
 The density ranks amongst the highest of wood species which increases the impact durability.
 Domestic woods such as oak, maple, and birch are often compared to the Janka hardness ratings of South American exotics such as Jatoba, Ipe, and Cumaru, for instance.
-While these domestics do not measure up in terms of hardness, that is simply one single factor which determines the durability of a flooring.
+While these domestics do not measure up in terms of hardness, that is simply one single factor that determines the durability of flooring.

 Environmental Impact